 Expenses Related to Interest Rate Swaps.
 We had designated certain interest rate swaps as hedges of the variable rate interest payments due under Arch Western's term loans.
 Pursuant to the requirements of FAS 133, historical mark-to-market adjustments related to these swaps through June 25, 2003 of \$44.3 million were deferred as a component of Accumulated Other Comprehensive Loss.
 Subsequent to the repayment of the term loans, these deferred amounts will be amortized as additional expense over the original contractual terms of the swap agreements.
-As of December 31, 2003, the remaining deferred amounts will be recognized as expense in the following periods: 13.6 million in 2004; \$12.7 million in 2005; \$7.9 million in 2006; and \$3.1 million in 2007.
+As of December 31, 2003, the remaining deferred amounts will be recognized as expense in the following periods: \$10.2 million for the remainder of 2004; \$12.7 million in 2005; \$7.9 million in 2006; and \$3.1 million in 2007.